Jahme/CECS444_Compiler/README.md

 ## Parser
 Raw files from my local repository are organized in the /parser/ folder.\
-The main runtime file [Runtime File](main.py) .
-This file is essentially a wrapper of the parse and scan classes.
+The runtime file [Runtime File](main.py).
+However, this file is just a wrapper of the parse and scan classes.\
+To quickly explain, the runtime file functions by running the scan() method from the scanner class.
+The output of this is passed into the parse() method of the parser class.\
 You can find the standalone parser here: [Parser File](/parser/parse.py)